Jul.25.2019 redesign of Amazon Prime Video (updated: 2020).

 PART 2: UI updates.

+First, there is a need to eliminate excessive scrolling.
+Why?
+Because scrolling (especially vertical) triggers psychological disinterest.
+This is a well-trained trigger from both social media feeds like Instagram, as well as older TV interfaces.
 Once the user has entered this state they are likely to exit the app with a feeling of dissatisfaction.

 Once Upon a Deadpool is missing the year.

 Anatomy: Prime Times have 4 media slots of 5-12 hours of content.
 More than enough for a date night, sick day, and most movie marathons.
-Plus it placates the picky viewer who prefers to fine-tune or skip through media choices.
+Plus, it placates the picky viewer who prefers to fine-tune or skip through media choices.

 Not only can you easily view your selected media without leaving the page, but you can also rapidly exchange and modify your Prime Times.
-Advanced features include filtering and genre selecting by both year and rating.
+Advanced features include filtering and genre selection by both year and rating.
 Simplified buttons are strikingly clear and organized.
 The combination of button transparency and space allows for the poster background to still be readable.

-Selecting the star rating, we get Amazon media reviews seamlessly integrated into the ad space -- with a new dark theme.
-The stars were changed to blue so they won't distract or confuse with yellow stars else where.
-Fans of the 'Pro VS Con' review format will now find that option under the 'Top Reviews' drop-down.
+Select a star rating and receive Amazon media reviews seamlessly integrated into the ad space (and with a new dark theme).
+The stars are changed to blue so they do not distract or confuse with yellow stars elsewhere.
+Fans of the 'Pro versus Con' review format will now find that option under the 'Top Reviews' drop-down.